Martin compactifications of affine buildings: Introduction

 \subsection{Choices and conventions}

 Let us repeat quickly some choices: we are generically dealing with affine buildings without assuming the existence of any sufficiently transitive group action.
 When dealing with affine buildings arising from semisimple groups over local fields, we will explicitly call the corresponding spaces \emph{Bruhat--Tits buildings}: in other words, no Bruhat--Tits building if no group of rational points $\mathbf{G}(k)$.
-Note that Appendix \ref{ap:2} is specifically dedicated to describing our results in this context.
+Also, we use the notation ${\rm Stab}_G(x)$ to denote the stabilizer of a point $x$ in a group $G$ acting on a set $X$ containing $x$.

-In order to optimally use the requested analytic formulas (e.g. Green kernel asymptotics), we mainly see buildings as sets of (special or good) vertices; the only exception to this rule is Section \ref{s - facades} introducing affine buildings at infinity according to G.~Rousseau's approach (fa\c cades in his terminology).
-At last, for a given affine building, the only apartment system we use on it is the complete one (i.e., in the metric context, any subset isometric to a Euclidean space and maximal for this property is an apartment).
-At last, we use the notation ${\rm Stab}_G(x)$ to denote the stabilizer of a point $x$ in a group $G$ acting on a set $X$ containing $x$.
+In order to optimally use the requested analytic formulas (e.g. Green kernel asymptotics), we mainly see buildings as sets of (special or good) vertices; the only exception to this rule is Section \ref{sec:6} introducing affine buildings at infinity according to G.~Rousseau's approach (fa\c cades in his terminology).
+Moreover for a given affine building, the only apartment system we use on it is the complete one (in other words, and said in the metric language: any subset isometric to a Euclidean space and maximal for this property is an apartment).

+At last, we will be led to use subroot systems corresponding to subsets of simple roots: if $I$ is such a subset, then the index ${}_I$ attached to the standard notation for a given notion will mean that the object under consideration is defined with respect to the subroot system generated by $I$; this convention applies to root systems: $\Phi_I$ is the subroot system generated by $I$, but also to analytic notions: for instance, $c_I$ will be the Harish Chandra function associated with $\Phi_I$ etc.